Zeyu-Li/Unity-Tutorial-3D/README.md

     \* Note you can change the speed of movement, gravity constant, jump check radius, under the script.
 Also, sliding down slopes is a given

-12. For the gravity to work properly, a ground check must be preformed to reset the velocity.
+12. For the gravity to work properly, a ground check must be performed to reset the velocity.
 To do this, create empty object in player and place at the feet of the player
-13. Add new layer of ground to preform jumps and gravity checks on and apply it to the models
+13. Add new layer of ground to perform jumps and gravity checks on and apply it to the models

 Resource: [Brackeys](https://www.youtube.com/watch?v=_QajrabyTJc)